Rate Categories and Utility GroupsBack

 GENERAL RATE CATEGORIES

-The land valuation used for general rates is provided by the Queensland Department of Natural Resources and Mines, as is the Land Use Code.
-Contact the Department on 07 4447 9125 if you have a question on the 'land use definition' and/or the land valuation applied to a rateable assessment.
+The land valuation used for general rates is provided by the Queensland Department of Natural Resources, Mines and Energy, as is the Land Use Code.
+Contact the Department on 13 QGOV (13 74 68) if you have a question on the 'land use definition' and/or the land valuation applied to a rateable assessment.

-There are 14 primary categories, broken down into 134 differential categories.
-All differential categories have a unique description, and are allocated a 'rate in the $' and a 'minimum general levy' once each year at Council's budget meeting.
+There are 23 differential rate categories.
+All differential categories have a unique description, and are allocated a 'rate in the dollar' and a 'minimum general levy' once each year at Council's budget meeting.

 Every rateable assessment is allocated a Utility Rating Group for the purpose of calculating Service Levies, where applicable.
 Utility Rating Groups vary between residential and commercial in most circumstances, and are further based on location.